 The Mooresville Police Department’s Citizens Police Academy is a ten-week program designed to provide participants an informative look at the operations of their local police department.
 Students will learn from police department personnel who are experts in the areas of Special Response Team, K-9, narcotics, investigations, patrol operations, traffic, and other related fields.
 Students are encouraged to ask questions and express their concerns about pertinent issues.
 It is not the mission of the Academy to train citizens to become police officers, but to help raise awareness, understanding, and trust within the community.

 - 18 years of age

 - No outstanding warrants and no pending criminal charges

 The Police Explorer Program is an enjoyable way for students to learn about the field of law enforcement.
 Open to young men and women ages 14-21 years of age, the Post offers hands-on activities that promote positive growth and development in youth.
 Interested applicants must be of good character and maintain good grades in school.
 Explorers learn about criminal laws, court procedures, police patrol techniques, and organizational skills.
 They also participate in ride-along activities and other community events.
 Contact the Explorer Post by emailing or call 704-664-3311.

 Rape Aggression Defense (RAD)

 RAD-Senior is Rape Aggression Defense training designed for men and women over the age of 65.
 Also offered at no charge, RAD-Senior focuses on crime reduction strategies seniors can use in their own home and community.
-RAD-Senior teaches participants physical defense strategies and techniques with some senior limitations in mind.
+RAD-Senior teaches physical defense strategies and techniques with senior limitations in mind.